-Last Updated on February 20, 2021 by Diane Hoffmaster
+Last Updated on January 16, 2022 by Diane Hoffmaster

 Looking for an easy science experiment for kids to teach them to love STEM classes?
-Learn how to build a Winogradsky column and grow sulfur loving bacteria with your children!
+Learn how to build a Winogradsky column and grow sulfur-loving bacteria with your children!

 Table of Contents